Parc naturel régional de la Martinique: Programmes and activities

-UNESCO World Heritage nomination
+UNESCO World Heritage Site

 The Regional Nature Park, in partnership with the island's government, has registered the "volcanoes and forests of Mount Pelée and the Pitons of northern Martinique" as a UNESCO World Heritage Site candidate.
+It was officially designated a World Heritage Site in 2023.

 The Zero Chlordecone label

 The park has a number of banana plantations within its boundaries, and as a result was affected by the Chlordecone scandal.
 The regional nature park created a label to guarantee food products as free of contamination.
-An app was launched to allow consumers to check the provenance of products labelled "Zéro chlordécone" in 11 October 2019.
+An app was launched to allow consumers to check the provenance of products labelled "Zéro chlordécone" on 11 October 2019.

 The park brand

 The park runs a quality control and promotion scheme for honey, lamb and cassava produced there, labelling those which meet its standard with the "marque parc".

 Litter picking operation

 A monthly litter clean up is carried out at places along the coast on Saturday mornings.
 These Touloulou operations (named after a crab found in the area) are organised by a group of 50 volunteers on average.